 In the afternoon we went to At Tuwani, a small poor Palestinian shepherdvillage in the C-zone.
-Apparently the villagers being harassed often by the settlers, and when the children go to school outside the village, they often get attacked by settlers who newly set up camp in the woods.
+Apparently the villagers were often harassed by the settlers, and when the children go to school outside the village, they often get attacked by settlers who newly set up camp in the woods.
 I don’t really have a lot to say about this village.
-Yes, it was poor, but they seemed to kind of link it to the settlers, while these type of villages are generally poor, conflict or not.
+Yes, it was poor, but they seemed to kind of link it to the settlers, a causality I didn’t see much support for…

 There was also an activist organization of Italians, operation dove, who were there to capture every harassment of settlers against the village on camera and put it on youtube.
-Most of the stories they told us though happened a few years ago.
-The worst harassments happened mostly during the intifada.
+Most of the stories they told us happened a few years ago.
+The worst harassments happened mostly during the 2nd intifada in 2002-2005.
 The children now even get protection from IDF soldiers when going to school (even though they should rather fix the problem than cure the symptoms…).

-I really lifted an eyebrow when our coordinator told us that a domestic violence is quite a big problem in At Tuwani.
+I really lifted an eyebrow when our university coordinator told us that a domestic violence is quite a big problem in At Tuwani.
 I asked the Italian activists if they’re also doing something about this but they kind of seem to ignore this issue, because it’s not the purpose of their presence.

 This is something I think is important to comment on, which might bring out my supercynicalness again.
 Being apologetic for internal human rights violations to obtain other goals is something that delegitimizes supporting the Palestinians in their struggle for justice.
 You have to be critical to all parts, and not just excuse ‘minor’ injunctions of Palestinians for the bigger picture.
-This is measuring by two standards, and is unfair towards the Israeli too.
-You can’t say they are the ones doing everything wrong, and Palestinians are forgiven for not caring about human rights (rights of gays, atheist, women,…) just because they’re the weak underdog.
+This is measuring by two standards.
+You can’t say Israeli are the ones doing everything wrong, and Palestinians are forgiven for not caring about human rights (rights of gays, atheist, women,…) just because they’re the weak underdog.
 I understand that there are priorities, but imo this doesn’t need to be an OR situation but must be seen as an AND situation.

 That evening we slept in Haifa (Israeli harbour city), but before that we were supposed to go for a drink with the students of Haifa University in the evening.